 What is your personal data used for?

 Check what the company reports about the use of personal data and direct marketing.
 Think about what information you want to provide about yourself.
-Print and save everything you have agreed!
+Save all documentation on everything you have agreed to!

 Websites are constantly updated.
 Remember to keep:

 This will significantly facilitate the investigation of the matter in a possible problem situation.